 I was discouraged...

 One particularly bad day I decided to weed through all the sites I'd bookmarked.
 I found this page I’d named “Build Web site”.
-It led me to Site Build It.
+It led me to Solo Build It.

 Do you ever find yourself with a nagging little question.
 Mine was this - Why would anyone spend a bunch of time setting up and running a website?
 Why do people work for hours on their websites?
 What are they getting out of it?